• 14 June 2023

 Why the Green Score?

 The great thing about the Green Score is that you can also see the mutual relationships between products.
 For example, if you are looking for the most durable pen from our range, choose one with the darkest green leaf (such as the Senator pens).
 If you are looking for a sustainable notebook, but you don't want it to come from China or India, choose a Bambook, for example.
 In the pop-up on the product page you can see that it is produced in the Netherlands.
-So, thanks to the Green Score, you can compare different products with each other and make a well-considered choice.

 We hope that other parties in the industry will also think about this, so that we can take real steps together and offer products that are as sustainable as possible.
 If we can improve the bottom (i.e. the products that now only have 1 or 2 leaves), the top will eventually also improve and we will move further and further in the right direction.